input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

 ### Peer-to-peer (P2P) parameters and tracers

-To run a node in P2P mode, configure the `EnableP2P` setting to `true` (the default is `False`) in the configuration file.
+To run a node in P2P mode, configure the `EnableP2P` setting to `true`, which is the default value since `cardano-node-8.10`, in the configuration file.
 Additionally, ensure you specify the topology in the new format as described above.

 There are a few new tracers and configuration options that you can set (listed below by component):